Star Engineers and ConnectM Form StarConnectM LLP to Drive the Future of Smart Mobility - www.lokmattimes.com

 Star Engineers and ConnectM Form StarConnectM LLP to Drive the Future of Smart Mobility

-PNN Bengaluru (Karnataka) [India], November 18: Star Engineers India Pvt.
+Bengaluru (Karnataka) [India], November 18: Star Engineers India Pvt.
 Ltd. and ConnectM Technology Solutions Pvt.
-Ltd. have announced ...
+Ltd. have announced the ...

 Bengaluru (Karnataka) [India], November 18: Star Engineers India Pvt.
 Ltd. and ConnectM Technology Solutions Pvt.
 Ltd. have announced the formation of a new joint venture, StarConnectM LLP, established to design, develop, manufacture, and scale intelligent connected vehicle products for Automotive OEMs, with a roadmap toward broader mobility platforms.